PhD and Data Science: Challenges and Opportunities with Startups

 Note to fresh Graduates

 Many fresh PhDs believe that their thesis work can be a game-changer for the industry.
 I believed the same many years ago.
 However, barring a few cases, the PhD thesis has no direct relevance to the immediate needs of the industry.
 What perhaps is relevant is the training that one undergoes during the PhD programme.
 One needs to look at the 5+ years spent on a PhD thesis as a journey involving (a) learning and building domain knowledge (b) exploration (c) taking risks (d) making mistakes, and changing course when one hits a roadblock.
-Organizations frequently look for experiences that demonstrate the following abilities like
+Organizations frequently look for professional experiences that demonstrate the following abilities like

 Employers expect PhD hires to display an aptitude for incremental product feature rollout like the product development engineers.
 Designing a solution for incremental rollout with improving quality and accuracy is both a skill and an attitude.
-One needs to develop the skills to dissect a mathematical approach and build an approximate solution within the shortest time.
+One needs to develop the new skills to dissect a mathematical approach and build an approximate solution within the shortest time.

 PhDs have to choose between two worlds.
 One is an engineering world requiring product development skills and an execution mindset.
 The other is an academic world that provides research opportunities and a career in teaching.